White House, Trudeau seek to distance themselves from Huawei move

 Before the arrest on Wednesday, Britain’s BT Group said it was removing Huawei’s equipment from the core of its existing 3G and 4G mobile operations and would not use the Chinese company in central parts of the next network.

-Republican Senators Ted Cruz, Marco Rubio and Ben Sassewelcomed news of the arrest and said the world’s biggest telecoms equipment maker posed a security threat.
+Republican Senators Ted Cruz, Marco Rubio and Ben Sasse welcomed news of the arrest and said the world’s biggest telecoms equipment maker posed a security threat.

 Cruz tweeted: “Huawei is a Communist Party spy agency thinly veiled as a telecom company.”

-Huawei has said it complies with all applicable exportcontrol and sanctions laws and other regulations.
+Huawei has said it complies with all applicable export control and sanctions laws and other regulations.

+(This story has been refiled to change keyword for media, no changes to text)

 Additional reporting by Karen Freifeld and Matt Spetalnick in Washington, Julie Gordon in Vancouver and Alison Martell in Toronto; Writing by Tomasz Janowski; Editing by Sonya Hepinstall